 Job Views displaying 0 jobs next to the Records Coordinator title and the Job Queue panel with No jobs available circled in black

-2. Click on the row of the document from the results panel that needs to be updated.
+Step 2.
+Click on the row of the document from the Results panel that needs to be updated.

 DocFinity with Search panel, Job Views, Jobs - Tasks, Results, and Index Panels all displayed.
 The Results panel has the toolbar button Re-Index circled in red, the subsequent popup window option with Re-Index circled and arrows from both circles leading to the Index-Document panel

-1. From the Re-Index panel, update the "Record Retention Trigger Date" field or the "Record Type" field as appropriate.
+Step 3.
+Under the Re-Index panel, update the "Record Retention Trigger Date" field or the "Record Type" field as appropriate.
+After you are done with edits, click on the "Save" button in the top toolbar of the Index panel to save the changes.

 DocFinity with Search panel, Job Views, Jobs - Tasks, Results, and Index Panels all displayed.
 The Index Panel has the Record Retention Trigger Date space circled in red and the Save button in the Index Panel toolbar both also circled in red